A New Pancreas and a New Lease on Life

 Brandon was not on social media for quite a while but given the overwhelming response of those who wanted to follow his journey, he decided to do something more than just text and e-mail updates to his close circle.

 “I finally decided, okay, I’ll start an Instagram and start putting my stories on there and my information because then people can follow it.
 And now it’s kind of like a blog post with every picture.
 And it says what’s going on in my life and where I’m at,” Brandon says.
 “When things are bad it’s a great opportunity for you to ask for help.
 You’re not in it alone, even though it feels like it.
-You’re not. there a lot of people out there.”
+You’re not.
+There are a lot of people out there.”

-Although Brandon may not technically have Type 1 diabetes, he still feels that he is a part of the T1D community.
+Although Brandon may not technically have type 1 diabetes, he still feels that he is a part of the T1D community.

 “I consider myself to be a part of that community based on my experience and my ability to share my story,” he says.